worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 <img src="https://github.com/worldbank/dime-standards/blob/scto-guidelines/dime-research-standards/pillar-4-data-security/data-security-resources/img/scto-sync-1.png" width="75%"><!--- Image is read from master branch or use full URL-->

-## Topic 5 - Testing your setup before
+## Topic 5 - Testing your setup before collecting real data

 Testing your encryption and decryption workflow is easy but we cannot stress enough how important it is that